rjhorniii/ical2org/README.md

 created in the org file for those duplicates.

-The duplicates file can also be an orgmode file that is manually mainatined.
+The duplicates file can also be an orgmode file that is manually maintained.
 In the manually maintained org drawer you list the ORGUIDs that should be considered duplicate:

 ```